First Japanese astronaut takes command of space station

 One of his first tasks as commander will be to oversee the arrival of a Space Exploration Technologies’ Dragon cargo ship which is due to launch from Cape Canaveral Air Force Station in Florida next Sunday and reach the station on March 18.

-The station, a $100 billion research laboratory, flies about 260 miles above Earth.
+The station, a $100 billion research laboratory, flies about 260 miles (about 420 km) above Earth.
 It has been permanently staffed by rotating crews of astronauts and cosmonauts since November 2000.
+(Reporting by Irene Klotz; Editing by Rosalind Russell)